Addiction Recovery Statistics: Does Drug Rehab Work?

 Defining rehab success

-In 2021, over 106,000 people died in the United States from drug-involved overdoses.1 That’s nearly 292 people a day.
-Additionally, from 1981-2020, unintentional poisoning (from drug overdoses) had become the number one cause of injury-related death in the United States.2
+In 2022, nearly 108,000 people died in the United States from drug-involved overdoses.1 That’s almost 296 people a day.
+Additionally, from 1981-2022, unintentional poisoning (from drug overdoses) had become the number one cause of injury-related death in the United States.2

-Treatment can work, but how is the success of treatment measured?
-There is no standard definition of rehab, so there is no standardized way to measure the success of addiction centers.
+Though it’s difficult to measure, it’s clear that people do recover from addiction with specialized treatment.
+But treatment looks different for every individual, so there’s no standardized way to measure the success of addiction centers.
 Many facilities base success rates on factors, such as:

-• The number of individuals who complete of the program.
+• The number of individuals who complete the program.

 • The percentage of individuals who remain sober immediately following treatment.